aws-samples/cross-account-private-api-patterns/README.md

 With the CA configured, there are then 2 stacks to deploy.
 The producer has to be created first.
 The producer is the account which the API Gateway is deployed into.

+### Step 1: Deploy the producer account stack [ProducerStack]

+*NOTE: Use the producer account AWS credentials for this step.*

 First bootstrap and deploy the producer stack.
 This is deployed into the producer AWS account and will create the core networking resources, including the mTLS configuration to be used by the consuming API.
 The consuming AWS account ID, a subdomain to host the service on, the domain name of the certificate authority and the route53 hosted zone ID for the domain must be provided as parameters:

 ```